Rockies vs. Braves Player Props Betting Odds

 - McMahon has put up 68 hits with 20 doubles, three triples, 10 home runs and 31 walks.
 He has driven in 38 runs with four stolen bases.

-- McMahon has recorded a base hit in eight games in a row.
+- McMahon will look for his ninth straight game with a hit in this contest.
 In his last 10 outings he is hitting .342 with four doubles, a triple, a home run, six walks and four RBI.

 McMahon Recent Games